quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 ![EquityCurve_ Intermarket Trend Divergence Model](https://github.com/user-attachments/assets/97b6b009-a921-4d63-8bfc-f511c3a547c5)

+#### 🔄 Data Source
+Data is exported from MultiCharts in CSV format.
 #### 📌 Notes
 - *No strategy source code is included in this repository.*
 - *Performance matrix updated from MultiCharts outputs.
 Profits are in TWD.*
 _Last updated: 2025-06-24_